Azure/azure-kusto-labs/kafka-integration/confluent-cloud/README.md

 This lab details usage of self-managed Azure Data Explorer KafkaConnect sink connector with Confluent Cloud on Azure.<br>

 [KafkaConnect](https://kafka.apache.org/documentation.html#connect) is an open source Apache Kafka framework for reliably and scalably integration Kafka with other systems with zero code and just configuration.
-Azure Data Explorer has a KafkaConnect sink connector and is the focal point of this lab.
+Azure Data Explorer has an open source KafkaConnect sink connector and is the focal point of this lab.

 ## 1. Pictorial overview of the lab